-We live in an era where anyone has access to listening equipment and spy cameras.
-Technology has made them available to the large public at affordable prices.
+We live in an era where anyone has access to listening equipment and spy devices, such as spy cameras.
+Technology has made them available to the public at affordable prices.
 This makes it easy for anyone who wants to spy on you to find the means to invade your privacy with recording devices or hidden cameras.
 Even a well-placed mobile phone could do the trick.
 However, this doesn’t necessarily need to frighten you.
-First of all, not many people resort to this tactic due to ethical reasons and, second, the law regulates the use of listening and tracking devices on someone’s property, and many states outlaw their use.
+First of all, not many people resort to this tactic due to ethical reasons, and, second, the law regulates the use of listening and tracking devices on someone’s property, and many states outlaw their use.

 Is it legal to use a listening device?

-If want to use a listening device or hire a private investigator to record someone’s conversations, make sure the law is on your side.
-Talk to a lawyer or discuss your strategy with the private investigator.
+If you want to use a listening device or hire a private investigator to record someone’s private conversations, make sure the law is on your side.
+Talk to a lawyer or discuss your strategy with a private investigator.
 They can advise you on the best tactics to use for your case.

 However, there are exceptions to the rule.
-If you are open about recording someone, for example, with smartphones in public, and you are not doing surreptitiously or if you believe that a crime is about to be committed or has already been committed against your or someone in your household, the law allows the use of eavesdropping devices.
+If you are open about recording someone, for example, with smartphones in public, and you are not doing it secretly, or if you believe that a crime is about to be committed or has already been committed against you or someone in your household, the law allows the use of eavesdropping devices.